-Michael P. Subak is a partner in the Philadelphia office of Pepper Hamilton LLP, resident in the Philadelphia office.
-Mr. Subak’s practice focuses on construction litigation.
-Mr. Subak has represented owners, EPC contractors, construction managers, general contractors and subcontractors in a variety of disputes on projects ranging in size from $1 million to more than $10 billion.
+Michael P. Subak is a partner and chair of the Construction Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
+Mr. Subak’s practice focuses on construction litigation where he has represented owners, EPC contractors, construction managers, general contractors and subcontractors in a variety of disputes on projects ranging in size from $1 million to more than $10 billion.
 He has tried to “verdict or award” numerous disputes involving substantial capital projects in the energy (coal, nuclear, solar and gas-fired power plants) and infrastructure markets (airports, pipeline and transmission lines), as well as commercial development projects.

 Recent representative engagements for Mr. Subak:

-- represented a general contractor in connection with a $700 million+ elevated rail program with a public authority in a major urban city, whereby general contractor was wrongfully terminated by the authority on a portion of the project.
-Following discovery and dispositive motions, general contractor received an eight figure settlement and the public authority dropped all claims against our client.
+- Represented a general contractor in connection with a $700 million+ elevated rail program with a public authority in a major urban city, whereby the general contractor was wrongfully terminated by the authority on a portion of the project.
+Following discovery and dispositive motions, the general contractor received an eight-figure settlement and the public authority dropped all claims against our client.

-Mr. Subak is active in the Forum Committee of the American Bar Association, and he previously chaired the Philadelphia Bar Association’s Subcommittee on Construction Law.
+Mr. Subak is active on the Forum Committee of the American Bar Association, and he previously chaired the Philadelphia Bar Association’s Subcommittee on Construction Law.

-Mr. Subak also is the author of “Managing Construction-Related Disputes in the Middle East,” Pepper Hamilton LLP Construction Update (May 14, 2008) and Engineering News-Record (April 25, 2008); “Commonwealth Court Strikes Down ‘Best Value’ Procurement for Construction Contracts”, Pepper Hamilton LLP Construction Update (June 20, 2006); he is the co-author of Construction Contracting in Pennsylvania (1998, 1999, 2000 and 2001) and has contributed chapters to ABA: The Design Build Process (Forum on the Construction Industry, 1997 and 2000 (supplement)); Fifty State Public Construction Contracting (Wiley Law, 1996 and 1999 (supplement)); and State Public Construction Law Handbook (CCH Incorporated, 2002, Pennsylvania chapter).
+Mr. Subak also is the author of “Managing Construction-Related Disputes in the Middle East,” Pepper Hamilton LLP Construction Update (May 14, 2008) and Engineering News-Record (April 25, 2008); “Commonwealth Court Strikes Down ‘Best Value’ Procurement for Construction Contracts,” Pepper Hamilton LLP Construction Update (June 20, 2006); he is the co-author of Construction Contracting in Pennsylvania (1998, 1999, 2000 and 2001) and has contributed chapters to ABA: The Design Build Process (Forum on the Construction Industry, 1997 and 2000 (supplement)); Fifty State Public Construction Contracting (Wiley Law, 1996 and 1999 (supplement)); and State Public Construction Law Handbook (CCH Incorporated, 2002, Pennsylvania chapter).
 Mr. Subak also co-authored a chapter update to Pennsylvania Construction Law: Getting Started, Getting Covered, Getting Paid (Pennsylvania Bar Institute, 2013, Second Edition).